 |A2 Hosting Speed Test – Pingdom Tools|

 Load testing allows you to know how well your website performs during peak traffic.
-Here, I used the free plan from Loader.IO to steadily increase user count from zero to thousand over a period of one minute.
+Here, I used the free plan from Loader.IO to steadily increase user count from zero to a thousand over a period of one minute.
 In the below graph, the green line shows the no. of users and the blue line shows the response times.

 To my surprise, there was not even a single error.
 The graph was steady, and the average response time was just 337ms, which is superb for a shared hosting plan.